corrode/corrode.github.io/content/blog/hardening-rust/index.md

 But the [Rustonomicon](https://doc.rust-lang.org/nomicon/unwinding.html) has the following to say about unwinding panics:

 > We would encourage you to only **do this sparingly**.
 In particular, Rust's current unwinding implementation is heavily optimized for the "doesn't unwind" case.
-If a program doesn't unwind, there should be no runtime cost for the program being ready to unwind. [...]
-Ideally, you should only panic for programming errors or extreme problems.
+If a program doesn't unwind, there should be no runtime cost for the program being ready to unwind.

 The alternative to unwinding is aborting the entire process.
 That does what it says on the tin: the program immediately terminates without unwinding the stack or running destructors.
-Crash and burn.
+Halt and catch fire.
 Weirdly enough, that's often the safer choice, especially when dealing with FFI boundaries or performance-critical code.
+That's because unwinding across FFI boundaries is undefined behavior, and unwinding can be expensive in performance-sensitive code.

 To enable aborting on panic, add the following to your `Cargo.toml`: